top of page

 ⚠️ You cannot over dehydrate something, but you can under do it.
 If you do not dehydrate items fully they risk becoming mouldy

 ⁉️ Want to learn more about dehydrating?
-See our new Dehydrating guide for more information
+See below for more information

 Dehydrating